twcook/s3model.github.io/docs/specifications/specs.md

 *Copyright 2009 - 2023, [Timothy W. Cook](https://www.linkedin.com/in/timothywaynecook/) - All Rights Reserved.*

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14), [RFC2119](https://tools.ietf.org/html/rfc2119), and [RFC8174](https://tools.ietf.org/html/rfc8174) when, and only when, they appear in all capitals, as shown here.

 ## Acknowledgments

 We would like to thank all of the members of the Multi-Level Health Information Modeling (MLHIM) Technology Development Unit at [Universidade do Estado do Rio de Janeiro (UERJ)](https://www.uerj.br/), [INCT-MACC](http://macc.lncc.br/) as well as [FAPERJ](http://www.faperj.br/) for multiple direct and student grants in support of multi-level modeling and semantic interoperability efforts.